BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/CoreConcepts.md

  - *replies* - a comment attached to the *note*, and
  - *tags* - free-text labels, keywords or categories used to organize *notes* in a type of [folksonomy](http://en.wikipedia.org/wiki/Folksonomy).

-(The Intellinote API and this documentation sometimes use the term "note" to refer to all *note* types generically.)
+(The Team One API and this documentation sometimes use the term "note" to refer to all *note* types generically.)

 ## Workspaces